Reviews, Best Prices, Comparisons, Expert Buying Guides

 Wireless Signal Amplification

-WiFi repeaters employ wireless transmission protocols to communicate with both the primary router and client devices.
-They operate on the same frequency bands (2.4 GHz or 5 GHz) as the primary router, wirelessly receiving incoming signals and transmitting amplified signals to provide extended coverage.
+As a rule, WiFi repeaters use wireless transmission protocols for their communication with both the main router and the devices they are serving.
+The repeater operates on the same frequency bands (2.4 GHz or 5 GHz) as the primary router and thus receives incoming signals wirelessly and re-transmits them in an amplified form, thus providing the extended area of coverage.

 Operational Modes of WiFi Repeaters